Frequently Asked Questions (FAQs)

 What is the difference between a RD and a DTR and what career opportunities are available for each?

 A RD is a food and nutrition expert who has met the minimum academic and professional requirements to qualify for the credential “RD.”
-To obtain this credential you must complete at least a bachelor’s degree at a U.S. accredited college or university, required course work and at least 900 hours of supervised practice accredited by CADE.
+To obtain this credential you must complete at least a bachelor’s degree at a U.S. accredited college or university, required course work and at least 1200 hours of supervised practice accredited by ACEND.
 In addition, you must pass a national RD examination administered by the Commission on Dietetic Registration (CDR) and complete continuing professional educational requirements to maintain registration.

 A DTR is a food and nutrition practitioner who has completed at least a two-year associate’s degree at a U.S. accredited university or college, required course work and at least 450 hours of supervised practice accredited by CADE.
 In addition, you must pass a national DTR examination administered by the CDR and complete continuing professional educational requirements to maintain registration.
 The majority of DTRs work with RDs in a variety of employment settings including health care (assisting RDs in providing medical nutrition therapy), in hospitals, HMOs, clinics or other health-care facilities.
 In addition, a large number of DTRs work in community and public health settings such as school or day care centers, correctional facilities, weight management clinics and WIC programs as nutrition counselors.